Do you wish you could get an alert every time a specific person tweets?

 Click “Finish” and check your inbox – you’re about to get a realtime email alert to help monitor your most important mentions on Twitter.

-2. Set up emergency push alerts on selected Twitter accounts
+2. Set up Emergency Push Alerts and twitter Push Notifications on selected Twitter accounts

 Did you know that Twitter has its own alert tool, to let you know when a select handful of public agencies or emergency organisations tweet?